-This manual serves as a tool of support and assistance for CRA employees, contractors, and consultants, as well as a procedure guideline to assure compliance with the laws, codes and rules of the State of Florida in the construction of Manufactured Modular Buildings.
+This manual serves as a tool of support and assistance for Clemons, Rutherford & Associates, Inc. (CRA) employees, our contractors, and consultants, in implementing regulatory responsibilities in the Florida Modular Building Program.
+This manual contains procedural guidelines to assure compliance with the laws, codes and rules of the State of Florida in the construction of Manufactured Modular Buildings.